Top 5 Best Canned Oysters to Buy for Your Recipe

 This product is also one of the best on the market.
 The flavor from the sunflower oil gives a salty yet delicious taste to the oysters.
 Even if not cooked, this product tastes great, as if it is melting in your mouth.
 There is a water counterpart as well, but the sunflower oil variety is better, plus it contains a more nutritional value.

-Another natural oyster handpicked from the farm is Pampa Smoked Oysters in Vegetable Oil.
+Another natural oyster handpicked from the farm is Pampa Smoked Oysters in Sunflower Oil.
 It is a Chinese brand with a powerful smoky flavor.
-Because it is preserved in vegetable oil, it has a distinct nutty flavor but rich in texture.
+Because it is preserved in sunflower oil, it has a distinct nutty flavor but rich in texture.
 What makes this product special is it has no shell cuts in the tin.

 MW Polar Seafood Boiled Oyster